create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **addRoute** (*sourceNode: SFNode, sourceField: string, destinationNode: SFNode, destinationField: string*): void

-Add a route from the passed *sourceField* to the passed *destinationField*.
+Add a route in the current scene from the passed *sourceField* to the passed *destinationField*.

 #### **deleteRoute** (*sourceNode: SFNode, sourceField: string, destinationNode: SFNode, destinationField: string*): void

-Remove the route between the passed *sourceField* and passed *destinationField*, if one exists.
+Remove the route in the current scene between the passed *sourceField* and passed *destinationField*, if one exists.

 #### **loadURL** (*url: MFString, parameter?: MFString*): void